CSE482Winter2021/Team-NaviBuzz/README.md

 Fixes:
 - Changed “landmark” to “point of interest” and changed “stop path” to “pause path”
 - Path deletion from database
-- Fixed crashes within path recording activity
+- Fixed some crashes within path recording activity (there is still one that occasionally occurs when starting up Navisens, unsure the cause)

 Features:
 - Add “walk straight” instruction if degrees < 10 left/right